 And, many years from now, when your EFH is at its “End of Life”, you can be assured that it can be efficiently and fully recycled back to raw materials to be used again.

-Even our packaging, wrapping and boxes are environmentally friendly.
+Even our packaging, wrapping, boxes and bags are recycled and recyclable and are fully environmentally friendly.